Posted on

 Bonnie: We search for just about any type of pet.
 Some are especially tough, like birds, reptiles, or wildlife that have become pets, such as foxes.
 Fortunately, our training (and ability to collaborate with others) gives us the ability to handle nearly any situation.

 Bonnie: Two of my most interesting cases involved major motor-vehicle accidents.
 One pet guardian died as a result of her injuries, and another lost a leg.
-Both accidents were in another part of the state, but I was able to find some wonderful local people (many rescues, animal control, law enforcement) to form ad hoc search groups and search and market the lost pets; both cats were found as a result of signage and flyers that the volunteers had distributed.
+Both accidents happened in another part of the state, but I found wonderful local people, including rescues, animal control, and law enforcement, who formed ad hoc search groups to search for and market the lost pets.
+Their efforts with signage and flyers led to both cats being found.

 I very much enjoy being able to share success stories and the “How did you do it(s)?”
 I also enjoy helping others learn.
 We just had a big break today, trapping a kitty who had been lost for weeks; the person who accomplished this was one of our ad hoc team members.

-Petworks: What is your success rate with finding lost pets?
+Petworks: What is your success rate with finding missing pets?

 Bonnie: Success rates, of course, depend on circumstances.
 If you have a dedicated pet guardian who follows instructions and allows you to work based on your training, you can accomplish a lot.
 I’ve had excellent results even when a guardian cannot (or will not) participate, though the second case is much tougher.
 However, some cases are derailed by people not following instructions or even sabotaging your efforts.
 Factoring those out, I’d guesstimate a 95 percent success rate.